Journal of Geophysical Research

 The Journal of Geophysical Research is a peer-reviewed scientific journal.
 It is the flagship journal of the American Geophysical Union.
 It contains original research on the physical, chemical, and biological processes that contribute to the understanding of the Earth, Sun, and Solar System.
 It has seven sections: A (Space Physics), B (Solid Earth), C (Oceans), D (Atmospheres), E (Planets), F (Earth Surface), and G (Biogeosciences).
 All current and back issues are available online for subscribers.

 History

 The journal was originally founded under the name Terrestrial Magnetism by the American Geophysical Union's president Louis Agricola Bauer in 1896.
 It was renamed to Terrestrial Magnetism and Atmospheric Electricity in 1899 and in 1948 it acquired its current name.
 In 1980, three specialized sections were established: A: Space Physics, B: Solid Earth, and C: Oceans.
-Subsequently, further sections have been added: D: Atmospheres in 1984, E: Planets in 1991, F: Earth Surface in 2003, and G: Biogeosciences in 2005.
+Subsequently, further sections have been added: D: Atmospheres in 1984, E: Planets in 1991, F: Earth Surface in 2003, G: Biogeosciences in 2005, and "Machine Learning and Computation" in 2023.